IN THIS ARTICLE

 This article covers Pix4Dsurvey’s minimum and recommended hardware specifications.

-Pricing plans of the product is available on the Pix4D online store (not yet available).
+Pricing plans of the product are available on the Pix4D online store.

 Each Pix4Dsurvey license is paired with a Pix4D account.
 It can run on one computer at a time, but the license is floating and can be used on any computer.